How to Switch Home Insurance Providers

 Bear in mind that if you haven’t cancelled your current policy by the date specified by your insurer, it may be automatically renewed for another term – usually a year.

-Of course, if you’re concerned that your current insurance policy isn’t suitable for your needs (such as if you think you may be underinsured and would be left short if you needed to make a claim), it may be a good idea to consider a new policy, even if it means having to cancel your current policy before it expires.
+Of course, if you’re concerned that your current insurance policy isn’t suitable for your needs (perhaps you think you may be underinsured and could be left short if you need to make a claim), it may be a good idea to consider a new policy, even if it means having to cancel your current policy before it expires.

 For example, you may choose to switch your home insurance outside the renewal cycle if you move house and your insurance needs change as a result.
-Alternatively, you may simply be able to transfer your current policy to the new property if you prefer.
+Alternatively, you may simply be able to transfer your current policy to the new property.

-Check with your insurer whether any fees apply for doing this, and bear in mind that your premiums and other aspects of your policy may change depending on where you move to.
+If you are switching, first check with your insurer if any fees apply, and bear in mind that your premiums and other aspects of your policy may change depending on your new address.

 Switching home insurance checklist